nansari/HOMELAB/README.md

 This one had common variable that can be consumed by other terraform module - such as ssh public ket and credential of proxmox VE

 **DIR/FILE:** ./terraform/puppet/
 A workspace that will build a Puppet Master VM using template image created by Packer.
-It will install puppetserver and puppet-agent via `remote-exec` provisioner
+It will install puppetserver and puppet-agent via `remote-exec` provisioner.

 # BIND DNS